-Domestic outlook for England in 2020 (last updated June 30th):
+Domestic outlook for Britain in 2020 (last updated July 29th):

 VisitBritain have also run a domestic impact model for 2020.
-As with our inbound forecast, this represents a snapshot in time (first version released mid-April, latest forecast run late June) and makes a number of assumptions to provide an estimate of impact.
+As with our inbound forecast, this represents a snapshot in time and will be reviewed throughout the year.
+The forecast makes a number of assumptions to provide an estimate of impact.
 Subsequent developments could change the outlook.

-For this update, we have taken into account the re-opening of the hospitality sector in England from July 4th.
-The forecast modelled each of the four journey purposes for overnight tourism (holidays, business, visiting friends and relatives and miscellaneous journeys) and 17 categories of spending for day trips separately.
+For this update, we have taken into account the re-opening of the hospitality sector in England from July 4th and for Scotland and Wales from mid-July.
+The forecast modelled each of the four journey purposes for overnight tourism (holidays, business, visiting friends and relatives and miscellaneous journeys), and 17 categories of spending for day trips, separately.

-This represents a decline of 48% for both overnights and leisure day trips, although the pattern of the recovery will be different.
-While some categories of day trips have started to recover first, others will be very limited for some months to come.
+This is a decline of 49% for both overnights and leisure day trips, although the pattern of the recovery will be different.
+While some categories of day trips started to recover first, others will be very limited for some months to come.